Updated 11 January 2021

 If you have taken out a tax fee protection insurance policy with us you may be eligible to receive complimentary expert telephone advice on employment law, HR and health and safety matters:

-The scheme will support self employed individuals, including members of a partnership, who have lost income due to Coronavirus.
+This scheme has also been extended and will support self-employed individuals, including members of a partnership, who have lost income due to Coronavirus.
+Those who were previously not eligible for the first and second grants will not be eligible for the third.

 H M Revenue & Customs will contact you if you are eligible for the scheme and then invite you to apply online through the GOV.UK site.
 The grant once claimed will be paid into your bank account within 6 working days.